 “A poor craftsperson blames their tools.”

 If you’ve heard some version of this phrase, you might feel guilty when looking for writing tools.
 But even seasoned writers need the inspiration and environment to keep them writing.
 Pulling up to the keyboard every day is not easy, but finding the right tool can make it productive and satisfying.
-If you can find the writing tools and resources to help you create great copy, you may thank yourself when it’s time to edit.
+If you can find the writing apps, tools, and resources to help you create great copy, you may thank yourself when it’s time to edit.
 Here are a few of our favorites, broken down by how you can use them.

 Top 5 Writing Tools for Writers

 Microsoft Office also has an established word processor in Microsoft Word.
 As one of the early word processors, Microsoft Word probably has the most variety in formatting options.
 So if you need to write a longer document with many sections or headers, Word has you covered.

 Of course, we couldn’t list our favorite writing tools without mentioning Grammarly!
 Grammarly’s products do more than identify grammar and spelling mistakes; they also offer detailed writing enhancements focused on clarity, conciseness, and tone.
 You can install Grammarly as an extension for Chrome, Safari, or Firefox web browsers for free, or check longer pieces of writing in Grammarly’s online editor.
 Grammarly Premium, a paid service, provides deeper writing feedback, detects plagiarism, and offers style and vocabulary enhancements.